Saxagliptin/dapagliflozin (By mouth)

 QternThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to saxagliptin or dapagliflozin, or if you have moderate to severe kidney disease.
+Do not use it if you had an allergic reaction to saxagliptin or dapagliflozin, or if you have type 1 diabetes or moderate to severe kidney disease.

 How to Use This Medicine: